Papua New Guinea may let Barrick reopen mine if court case dropped | Business

 Papua New Guinea may let Barrick reopen mine if court case dropped

-"If they (Barrick) withdraw the court cases, we can talk commercial with them," Marape said in a statement on his Facebook page posted on Thursday.
-He said the government has indicated to Barrick that "they will be given first consideration for partnership but under new terms".
+"If they (Barrick) withdraw the court cases, we can talk commercial with them," Marape said.
+The Porgera Joint Venture is owned by Barrick and China's Zijin Mining Group, each with 47.5%, with the remainder owned by local landowners and the Enga provincial government.

-A spokesman for the Porgera Joint Venture, in which Barrick and China's Zijin Mining Group each own 47.5%, said they will state Marape's offer later.
-Marape's statement came after Barrick, which operates Porgera, said it would reduce power supply to townships near the mine, which it supplies for free, from Friday to save costs.

-Barrick last week approached the World Bank's International Centre to try to settle the dispute while moving ahead with the judicial review in PNG.
-The dispute over the mine lease comes at the same time as Marape is holding up other major mining and gas projects to get better terms for the country from foreign investors, even as the country suffers a major economic slump.
+Barrick last week approached the World Bank's International Centre to settle the dispute while moving ahead with the judicial review.
+The dispute over the mine lease comes at the same time as Marape is holding up other mining and gas projects to get better terms from foreign investors, even as the country suffers a major economic slump.

 - READ MORE ON: